 CO1 Learn the concept of Nutrition K2 CO2 Understand the role of macronutrients.
 K2 CO3 Learn the basic metabolism of macronutrients K2 CO4 To relate metabolism of macro nutrients with health K4 CO5 Gain basic knowledge of the different nutrients and their role in K4 maintaining health of the community.

-UNIT - I No. of Hours: 06
+UNIT - I

 Carbohydrate - Classification, functions and sources.
 Importance and sources of fiber.

 Energy: Definition, Units for measuring energy, Energy value of foods and RDA.